gromprops/Helldivers-2-StratagemBall/README.md

 #### Requirements

--   Stratagem Tacpad with wireless module installed (See [_insert link here_](https://github.com/gromprops/Helldivers-2-Stratagem-Tacpad#wireless-module-installation) for installation instructions)
+-   Stratagem Tacpad with wireless module installed (See [_Wrireless Module Installation_](https://github.com/gromprops/Helldivers-2-Stratagem-Tacpad#wireless-module-installation) for installation instructions)
--   Tacpad firmware **V1.2 or later**
+-   Tacpad firmware **v1.2 or later**

 #### Pairing Instructions

 1. Turn on the Stratagem Ball using the PWR switch.
-2. Press and hold the button labeled “PAIR” until the Ball opens and upper lights show a **spinning blue animation**
+2. Press and hold the button labeled PAIR until the Ball opens and upper lights show a **spinning blue animation**
 3. On your **Tacpad**:
     -   Go to **Settings**
     -   Enable **Stratagem Ball**